 Congratulations to our Local Fourth and Fifth Grade Fire Prevention Poster contest winners!
-This year, both posters were chosen from well over 100 entries, and came from Peck Place School!
-Great job, Robbie and Marchello!
+This year, both posters were chosen from well over 100 entries, and came from Peck Place School and Race Brook School!
+Great job!
+Excellent work!

 The staff of the Orange Fire Marshal's Office consists of a full-time Fire Marshal, a full-time Deputy Fire Marshal, 2 part-time Fire Inspectors, and a part-time Administrative Assistant.
 Our staff is charged with the duty to perform various duties, many of which are mandated by the Connecticut General Statutes.
 These duties include inspection of all properties, with the exception of one and two-family homes.
 The Fire Marshal is required to perform investigations as they pertain to the cause and origin of fires that occur in the Town of Orange.
 Our staff is mandated to issue permits for hazardous operations, which include but are not limited to the installation of permanent propane tanks and piping, heating fuel storage tanks, gasoline and diesel fuel storage tanks, blasting permits, and commercial fireworks displays.
 In addition to these mandated functions, the Fire Marshal's Office staff offers public fire prevention education programs to all who request a presentation.